pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-Note that `[]`, an empty array, and '{}`, an empty object, are different than null.
+Note that `[]`, an empty array, and `{}`, an empty object, are different than null.
 They're empty containers whereas null is really nothing at all.

 ## Comments

-If I could add one thing to JSON, it would be comments!
+If only JSON supported comments, it would be possible to add notes to JSON to make it easier for people to understand!
 Officially there are no comments in JSON, but some products (like the SharePoint Framework) seem to encourage using JavaScript style comments in JSON.
 It seems harmless but it's not proper JSON, and most applications will choke on them.

-A trick I sometimes use (if I know it's OK) is to just add a few extra name/value pairs in lieu of comments:
+One trick that's usually OK is to just add a few extra name/value pairs in lieu of comments; most software will simply ignore the extra data.
+For example:

 ~~~JSON
 {